stainesa/RandomForestMarriage/README.md

 # RandomForestMarriage
-Repositorty for paper on simulation of UK Home Office random forests for detecting sham marriage in migrants
+Repository for paper on simulation of UK Home Office random forests for detecting sham marriage in migrants.

+Briefly, the UK uses a random forest model to support marriage registrars in detecting 'sham' marriages.
+This is done using data collected at the time of application, which is typically 4 weeks before the ceremony.
+The stated purpose is to identify marriages which require further investigation.